SublimeText/PackageDev/README.rst

 	Will clutter your completions list in any kind of python dev.
 	To turn on, change scope selector so ``source.python``.

-* smart completions for key bindings
+* smart completions for key bindings (actually, rather dumb)

 Other Tools